joraco-dev/prometeo/README.md

 - Temperature: exterior temperature
 - Humidity: Relative humidity in %
 - PPM: Smoke concentration referred to parts of million of CO
-- Status: indicates if the actual observation is red (meaning it's dangerous for the firefigheter), yellow (it's a warning), red (there's no risk).
+- Status: indicates if the actual observation is red (meaning it's dangerous for the firefigheter), yellow (it's a warning), green (there's no risk).
 This is the variable we have to predict

 The machine model we'll be trained with this information.